intrudir/BypassFuzzer/README.md

 - [x] Automatically check other methods/verbs for bypass
 - [x] absolute domain attack
 - [ ] Add HTTP/2 support
+- [ ] add method to save responses and refer to them later.
+Similar to kiterunner
 - [ ] Looking for ideas.
 Ping me on twitter! @intrudir